MrStahlfelge/gdx-backends/README.md

 Checkout branch [release/1.98.0](https://github.com/MrStahlfelge/gdx-backends/tree/release/1.98.0) to use this version.

-### 1.98.1-SNAPSHOT
+### 1.98.1

 Checkout branch `master` to use this version.

 Can be used with libGDX 1.9.9 and 1.9.8.

-This is mainly targeted towards replacing the original GWT and iOS backends for libGDX 1.9.8.
+This is mainly targeted towards replacing the original GWT and iOS backends for libGDX 1.9.8 if you need one of the following improvements:

-Downgraded from 1.9.9
+Downgraded from libGDX 1.9.9
 * Android, GWT, iOS: Added all fixes from 1.9.9 (check the commit history)
 * iOS/GWT: Added support for pressure from 1.9.9 with one caveat: `isPeriphalAvailable` will report false for `Pressure`.
 * iOS: Added configuration options for iPhone X (hideHomeIndicator, screenEdgesDeferringSystemGestures) from 1.9.9
 * iOS: New devices added

-Downgraded from 1.9.10
+Downgraded from libGDX 1.9.10
 * Android, GWT, iOS: Added all fixes from 1.9.10-SNAPSHOT as of 05/31/19 (check the commit history)
 * iOS: Compatible with RoboVM 2.3.6 and this with iOS 12
 * iOS: New devices added